StephenJamesCashen/WattyPipersHeuristicALgorithm-ENPH353/Competition/ImageGenerationAugmentation/README.md

 * Perspective transform
 * Shifts

+Goal:

+The augmentations should be non-deterministic, but not too drastic (this justified the  use of `random.gaus` below: it makes modifications tend to the subtle)

 Implementation:

 0. Each function discussed below takes an image (ndarray) as input, and returns a modified image as output.

 1. Wrote functions that deterministically modify images based on input parameters.
 This was done with cv2, scikit image, and online resources

-2. Wrote functions which call on the deterministic functions in 1, using python's random.gauss(mean, std_dev) method in order to pick input parameters to the deterministic functions.
+2. Wrote functions which call on the deterministic functions in 1, using python's `random.gauss(mean, std_dev)` method in order to pick input parameters to the deterministic functions.
 These functions apply the modifications listed above.

 3. Wrote a function which will, given an input image, will apply one randomly selected function from 2 to the image.
 Subsequently, it has a 50% chance of returning the image, and a 50% chance of applying another modification (and so on after each modification).